 Years of Experience

-Directors of Fundraising Development represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at $65K annually — though Non-Profit Program Directors, Directors of Non-Profit Development, and Non-Profit Development Coordinators also do fairly well at about $57K, around $52K, and $33K, respectively.
-Near the bottom at Make-A-Wish Foundation are Non-Profit Organization Program Coordinators, pulling in an average of just $29K.
+Directors of Non-Profit Development represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at $70K annually — though Donor Relations Managers, Non-Profit Development Managers, and Office Managers also do fairly well at about $50K, around $50K, and approximately $50K, respectively.
+Development Officers make an average around $37K, close to the bottom of the company pay scale.

 Certifications and Degrees